nyu-acsys/template-proofs/README_ecoop24.md

 ### Getting Started Guide

 This artifact relies on Iris (a high-order concurrent separation logic built on top of Coq).
+The artifact comes pre-installed with Coq/Iris and CoqIDE for evaluating the Coq proofs.

 Navigate to the directory `ecoop24_artifact/templates`.
-Run the script `./xp_ecoop24.sh` to generate the data from Table 1 (Section 6) from the paper.
+Run the script `./xp_ecoop24.sh` to generate the data from Table 1 (Sec.
+6) from the paper.
 The script is expected to run for ~10 minutes.
 Note that the line count for the code of the template algorithms is obtained manually from the Coq proof scripts.
 Hence, the relevant entries are filled with `?` in the generated rows.

-### Step-by-step Setup Guide
+### Setup Guide

-The artifact has the following external dependencies:
+For sake of completeness, we provide instructions on how to setup Coq/Iris for Debian/Ubuntu system.
+The following are the packages to be installed :

 - OCaml, version 4.14.0 (or newer)